-Over the weekend, I attended the DC Travel and Adventure Show where I was fortunate to spend 5 minutes each with Pauline Frommer and Samantha Brown.
-Those Q&A sessions will appear in future McCool Travel articles.
+At a DC Travel and Adventure Show I was fortunate to spend 5 minutes each with Pauline Frommer and Samantha Brown.
+They are two of the most prominent and well-known travel experts and they have so much knowledge to share.

 Pauline Frommer gave two talks.
 Here are some fantastic tips from her first talk, “Travel Smarter: When to Splurge and When to Scrimp.”

 Individual preferences vary, of course.
 Pauline polled the audience for each travel category and there usually was a good division between scrimping and splurging.
 She even admitted to disagreeing with her father, Arthur Frommer, on one category (which one? see below):

 - Lodging.
 Scrimp.
 With alternate lodging and home exchanges, in particular, you can get greater value for less money.
 Two resources she uses are HotelsCombined.com and Hipmunk.com; use the overlay map with categories such as food (good) or vice (avoid).

 - Airfares.
 Splurge (involuntarily).
 She suggests buying airfares now as expectations are that airfares will continue to increase.
 For airfare searches, Pauline likes momondo.com and dohop.com.
 For business class flights, she suggests using flights.com and cheapoair.com.

 - Car Rentals.
 Scrimp.
 Look for firms that do not annually turn over their inventory.
 Mom and pop agencies can be found on breezenet.com.
 Pauline also suggests using AutoSlash.com and Priceline/Hotwire.